Volkswagen ID.5 test drive: electric for the family

 Volkswagen ID.5 test drive: in brief

-See also our other electric car tests
+Discover also the others electric car tests

 Ilona Soulage

-Let's enter the world of electric vehicles and charging stations together.
-Passionate about innovation, I'm here to help you make the transition to a greener world.
+Let's explore the world of electric vehicles and charging points together.
+Passionate about new things, I'll help you make the ecological transition.

 With Beev